jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 on Mac we recommend you download and install the excellent **iTerm**, which fulfills the same function, but better.)
 On Windows, the picture is more complicated, so much so that we have given it its own chapter.
-See "Navigating Windows Terminals" for details.
+See "Navigating Windows Terminals" for details [**Editorial note:** this chapter has not yet been written.].
 We recommend using Anaconda Prompt in this chapter.

 If you've correctly installed miniconda, you shoud be able to launch a terminal and type: